-The time has come: you’ve decided to learn a new language!
-Whether it’s your first adventure into this realm or you’re already a veteran in the area of foreign languages, the path to your goal always follows the same steps.
-So don’t worry if you sometimes want to throw it all away, or when, after finally understanding those confusing rules, you realize that in reality you’ve still got a long way to go.
-Errare humanum est said our old friends from Rome: (“to err is human”), and it happens to everyone.
-The secret is to keep at it.
-And it’s exactly this persistence that will help you reach that final, longed-for step: triumph.
+The time has come: you’ve decided to start learning a new language.
+Whether it’s your first time down this rabbit hole or you’re already a veteran in the area of foreign languages, the path to fluency consist of similar steps for us all.
+Don’t worry if you sometimes want to call it quits and throw it all away, or when, after finally understanding those confusing grammar rules, you realize that in reality you’ve still got a long. way. to go.
+The journey can be rough so we’ve made a list of the 10 different stages of language learning to help you see how far you’ve come.
+Or if you’re just starting out to show you there is hope at the end of your language text book.

-Then comes the brief period in which it seems like your entire existence revolves around the effort to penetrate this new language and culture.
-I don’t know if that’s ever happened to you, but it’s always that way for me.
+Then comes the brief period in which it seems like your entire existence revolves around an effort to immerse yourself in your target language and its culture.
 When I learned French, everything I did had to shimmer with Parisian elegance.
-It was around this time that my wardrobe filled up with striped shirts and my interest in French authors and directors grew to unprecedented heights.
-Do you find that excessive?
-Maybe, but I learned French – and that’s what it’s all about!!
+It was around this time that my wardrobe filled up with striped shirts, my kitchen with French cookbooks, and my interest in French authors and directors grew to unprecedented heights.
+Perhaps my time spent in the second stage of language learning was a bit excessive compared to most, but I learned French – and that’s what it’s all about!!

-After the manic phase is over, the time comes for the actual language learning to begin.
-And it’s exactly at this point that the first setbacks emerge.
-You’ll first be overcome with a feeling of sheer panic… because nothing you learn seems to stay in your memory.
-The words seem so different than anything familiar to you and you can’t make any connection between them.
+After the manic phase of reading and watching everything I could about French culture, (even how to date in France) the time came for the actual language learning to begin.
+It’s exactly at this point that the first setbacks emerge.
+The first tickles of sheer panic will start introducing themselves.
+Nothing you learn seems to stay in your memory.
+The words seem so different than anything in your native language and you can’t make any connections between them.
 Not to mention the many verb forms.
-It’s at this stage that you’ll feel the temptation to simply disappear and leave it all behind.
+And pronunciation.
+And conjugations.
+And what’s this whole thing about articles?
+And why are there so many SILENT LETTERS IN FRENCH??
+It’s at this stage that many of us will start to feel the temptation to simply disappear and leave it all behind.
+Why do I need this foreign language anyways?
+Traveling is overrated and that foreign exchange student isn’t that cute… right?

-We all know that the key to fast progress when learning a language is practice – preferably with a native speaker.
-Sounds easy.
+However we both know traveling is all the better (and cheaper) if you know the local language and yes, that foreign exchange student really is that cute.
+So you persevere.
+A crucial key to making progress when learning a language is practice – preferably with a native speaker.
+Sounds easy, yeah?
 But putting this knowledge into practice is something totally different.
 In truth we’re all incurably shy, and it’s hard for us to get past ourselves and show our vulnerable sides.
-The secret is to always ask yourself, “What could happen if I make a mistake?”
+The secret is to always ask yourself, “what could happen if I make a mistake?”
 The answer: nothing terrible!

 5. Lack of Understanding

-It usually goes something like this: you’ve finally found the courage to jump in the deep end.
-You’ve rehearsed everything you want to say over and over in your head and even practiced in front of the mirror so you look as cool as possible when you say it.
+You’ve done it, you’ve finally found the courage to jump in the deep end.
+You’ve created foreign language scripts for yourself and rehearsed everything you want to say over and over in your head.
+Maybe you’ve even practiced in front of the mirror so you look as cool as possible when you say it.
 You finally get the opportunity to use your knowledge on the lady at the register, on a passerby or on the waiter at the restaurant.
-You already imagine emerging from your conversation bursting with pride.
-But what happens instead?
-After listening to your well-thought-out sentence with a big smile, your conversation partner answers and… you don’t understand a thing!
+In your imagination you emerge from your first foreign conversation bursting with pride.
+You knew you were a natural at languages.
+Stages 3 and 4 didn’t really apply to you anyways.
+But reality doesn’t tend to follow the script of our imagination.
+Instead, after blurting out your slightly mispronounced, slightly clunky sentence with a big smile, your conversation partner answers and… you don’t understand a thing.

 Now comes a truly critical phase.

 “How can it be?” you ask yourself sadly.
-“I’ve been learning this language for months and don’t understand a thing when someone speaks to me.
+“I’ve been learning this language for months, yet I don’t understand a thing when someone speaks to me.
 I have absolutely no talent for languages.
 That’s it!
 I’m done!”

 At this point you’re suddenly sociable and your shyness is all but gone.
 You talk and talk and aren’t afraid of anything.
 Isn’t it great?
 Just don’t let go of the reins now, because there always lurks the danger of…

 You feel so safe that no one and nothing can stop you.
 And it’s exactly at this point that the most embarrassing – but also funniest – things happen.
-A falsely-used word, one verb in the place of another, a saying that actually doesn’t exist in that language.
-But have no fear: you learn from your mistakes, and this is how you progress along the way.
+A falsely-used word, one verb in the place of another, a saying that actually doesn’t exist in that language, an accidental insult.
+But have no fear: you learn from your mistakes and you can only get better.

 It’s done: the new language doesn’t hold any more secrets from you.
 You understand everything and can speak without difficulty.
 You can even laugh at the mistakes that just a short time ago were so frustrating.
 Great job!
 As we said earlier, the most important thing is to keep at it!